AdrianaStoi/carefree-holidays/README.md

 Carefree Holiday is a site for a startup Travel agency offering customers information about seasonal package tours so they can enjoy the holiday and have a carefree experience.
 The Summer 2023-2024 packages have as destination Tunisia, Croatia, and Spain.
 The site is updated each season with current offers and possibility to submit a request and ask for early bird packages for the following year.

-The site will be targeted to any customer that is looking for a holiday planed from transport, hotel, meals to entertainment and cultural experiences.
+Carefree Holiday site is targeted to any customer that is looking for a holiday planed from transport, hotel, meals to entertainment and cultural experiences.
 The user can find information on the website about the current offers, and they can submit a non-binding request.
 They have also the option to subscribe to the newsletter and receive the latest offers by email.

 ![Responsive](https://github.com/AdrianaStoi/carefree-holidays/blob/main/ImagesReadme/carefree_holiday_responsive.PNG)